 - 1 Rosacea

 This is a common condition that mostly affects the face.
-The condition usually begins as facial flushing, which then leads to permanent redness, and a feeling that the skin is burning or tingling.
+The disease usually begins as facial flushing, which then leads to permanent redness and a feeling that the skin is burning or tingling.
 The condition affects 1 in 10 people.

 What Causes Rosacea?